 Sign up to our mailing list and be the first to know about coming events and important information.

-The course consists of approximately 1200 hours delivered over a period of 12-18 months, with a 400 verified CPD as well as an Australian accredited and quality assured Graduate Diploma awarded at graduation.
+Start at any time, fast-track your progress or take 18 months to complete.
+This program is designed to suit your lifestyle.
+No travel is required, saving you time and costs.
+And carbon emissions!
 The 10905NAT Diploma is flexible in pace and takes 7-12 hours per week of your time (50% of this time is spent in own clinical practice identifying and treating clear aligner patients).
 This equates to about 1 hr per day for 18 months and many of those hours are spent practically in your clinic, treating actual cases!

 It is conveniently delivered as 100% online mode with user-friendly E-learning portal, guided training and case planning support.
 The content is modern yet evidence-based, and focuses on case-based learning.
 A typical participant will observe and plan a high volume of clear aligner treatments during group cases presentations, learn from clinical demonstrations and grow their practice with our practice development resources – all presented for you in audio-video formats as well as reading materials via a 24/7 e-learning portal.
 Rewind and rewatch the content unlimited times!
 Engage in discussion activities with peers to embed your learning and take online quizzes to assess your progress.